 Outside of her school work, Grayson also served as Coordinator of the SC All State Chorus for eight consecutive years, the Music Coordinator and Vocal Ensemble Instructor for the Tri-District Arts Consortium for ten years, and as a member of several Southern Association of Colleges and Schools (SACS) Evaluation Teams.
 Recently, she has been tutoring high school students in AP Music Theory to better prepare them for entrance into college music programs.

 Currently, Grayson serves as the Assistant Director of the Lexington County Choral Society, accompanist for the River Bluff High School Choral Program, and Owner/Instructor of Sarvis Music Studios in Gilbert.
 She is a member of the National Association for Music Education (NAfME), SC Music Educators Association (SCMEA) and a lifetime member of the Palmetto State Teachers Association (PSTA).
-Grayson continues to serve as a guest clinician, conductor, pianist and organist for various schools, churches, and community groups.
+In her retirement, Grayson has filled two long-term substitute teacher positions for White Knoll High School and River Bluff High School.
+She continues to serve as a guest clinician, conductor, pianist and organist for various schools, churches, and community groups.